-Description The vision of Cleveland 2030: A Housing Equity Plan is to:1) Ensure that all Clevelanders renters, homeowners, and those who are unhoused have access to a safe, healthy, and affordable home in a vibrant neighborhood2) Tackle the racial and geographic divides that define the Cleveland housing market3) Promote growth that lifts up individuals and communities that have been excluded from housing opportunity, including the opportunity to participate in housing design and development4) Support Clevelanders who want to remain in their homes, and attract new residents to the city Strategic Initiatives will address City of Cleveland efforts that are typically neighborhood or issue based and provide federal resources to address those efforts.
-In grant year 2023, the City of Cleveland will fund the following projects under this project: Residential Repair and Rehabilitation Revolving Loan Fund Program- \$4,000,000- 30 RehabsMore information on each of these can be found in the 2023 Entitlement budget presented and passed by Council in February 2023.
-Other initiatives would also be eligible under this project if authorized under:1) 2023 City Ordinance and associated files;2) 2021-2025 Consolidated Plan; or,3) Cleveland 2030: A Housing Equity Plan.Under Ordinance 120-2022 the Council Authorized the use of a Revolving Loan Fund Section 8.
+The vision of Cleveland 2030: A Housing Equity Plan is to:1) Ensure that all Clevelanders renters, homeowners, and those who are unhoused have access to a safe, healthy, and affordable home in a vibrant neighborhood2) Tackle the racial and geographic divides that define the Cleveland housing market3) Promote growth that lifts up individuals and communities that have been excluded from housing opportunity, including the opportunity to participate in housing design and development4) Support Clevelanders who want to remain in their homes, and attract new residents to the city Strategic Initiatives will address City of Cleveland efforts that are typically neighborhood or issue based and provide federal resources to address those efforts.
+In grant year 2025, the City of Cleveland will fund the following projects under this project:- - Residential Repair and Rehabilitation Revolving Loan Fund Program- \$4,000,000- 30 RehabsMore information on each of these can be found in the 2025 Entitlement budget presented and passed by Council in 2025.
+Other initiatives would also be eligible under this project if authorized under:1) 2025 City Ordinance and associated files;2) 2021-2025 Consolidated Plan; or,3) Cleveland 2030: A Housing Equity Plan.
+Under Ordinance 120-2022 the Council Authorized the use of a Revolving Loan Fund Section 8.
 Loans.(a) That the Director of Community Development is authorized to accept monies in repayment of loans and fees authorized in this ordinance and to deposit those monies in Fund Nos.
 13, 14, and 15, as appropriate, and to utilize the repayments and other program income in a revolving fund for making additional expenditures under the Programs, and such funds are hereby appropriated for that purpose.(b) That the City is authorized to accept promissory notes, naming the City of Cleveland as payee, and mortgages, naming the City of Cleveland as mortgagee, and any other security instrument executed to evidence and secure repayment of loans made under the Programs described in the file.(c) That the Director of Community Development is authorized to enter into forbearance agreements with any recipient of a validly existing loan administered by the City, and to charge and accept fees to cover costs incurred in the preparation of loan documents, closing, and servicing costs.
 Such fees shall be deposited into Fund Nos.
 13, 14 or 15, as appropriate.
-The revenues generated as a result of charging fees are appropriated for additional program and operating expenses for eligible activities.
+Therevenues generated as a result of charging fees are appropriated for additional program and operating expenses for eligible activities.
 Furthermore under Ordinance 289-2022 Council Authorized: Section 1.
-That the Director of Community Development is authorized to establish the Residential Repair and Rehabilitation Revolving Loan Fund Program to provide loans to owner-occupied and/or rental housing in the City of Cleveland opering addition of the city of .
-Income.
-The Direct2024 authorized to enter into contracts with potential OME Control No: 2506-0117 (exp.
-09/30/2 adorrowers under this program and in conjunction with other City Programs.
+That the Director of Community Development is authorized to establish the Residential Repair and Rehabilitation Revolving Loan Fund Program to provide loans to owner-occupied and/or rental housing in the City of Cleveland occupied by households at or less than 80% Area Median Income.
+The Director is authorized to enter into contracts with potential borrowers under this program and in conjunction with other City Programs.
 Section 2.
-That the Director of Community Development is authorized to enter into one or more contracts with various entities to
+That the Director of Community Development is authorized to enter into one or more contracts with various entities to implement the Residential Repair and Rehabilitation Revolving Loan Target Date 5/31/2026 Under the Revolving Loan Fund Project, it is estimated that 30 low and moderate income families will benefit from proposed activities.
+Location Description City of Cleveland Planned Activities Residential Repair and Rehabilitation Revolving Loan Fund Program- \$4,000,000- 30 Rehabs 12 Project Name 2025- Administration (Direct and Indirect) Target Area City of Cleveland Goals Supported 10 Year Housing Plan Economic Opportunity Ending Poverty and Racial Disparities Neighborhood Improvements Needs Addressed 10 Year Housing Plan Economic Opportunity Ending Poverty and Racial Disparities Neighborhood Improvements Funding CDBG: \$2,743,229.00